rdacomp/CollapseOS/apps/zasm/README.md

 The `$` is a special symbol that can be placed in any expression and evaluated as the current output offset.
 That is, it's the value that a label would have if it was placed there.

+## The Last Value

+Whenever a `.equ` directive is evaluated, its resulting value is saved in a special "last value" register that can then be used in any expression.
+This is very useful for variable definitions and for jump tables.

 ## Includes